 Description Checklist How do I know?
 I develop or state a research question or thesis about my topic.
 I create a plan to complete my research and product.
 I identify and use different tools, such as Google, image searches, and databases, to find information.
 I use keywords that focus my search for information.
 I collect and organize information from my searches.
 I evaluate the credibility, validity, and potential bias of digital sources.
 I put my research results into my own words.
 I develop a complete digital paper or presentation using my research.
 I use text, audio, graphics, and other digital items that relate directly to the task.
 I use two or more digital items in my paper or presentation.
 I use software features, such as fonts, titles, and color, to guide the audience through my paper or presentation.
+I select at least one digital source related directly to my topic.
+I use a digital tool to develop a bibliography.

-Grade 6 People on the Move Evaluating Sources Tool
+Grade 7 Humans and the Environment Evaluating Sources Tool